 The B.S.-D.M.D Program saves one year of school for outstanding college freshmen who know they are interested in becoming dentists and are committed to attending the University of Florida College of Dentistry.
 Students accepted in this program complete a B.S. degree and a D.M.D. degree in 7 years, instead of 8 years.

 During the first three years of this program, students enroll in a carefully sequenced series of courses to meet both their undergraduate university’s baccalaureate degree requirements and the College of Dentistry’s admissions requirements.
 Students who are admitted into this program will choose to major in either Microbiology and Cell Science or Nutritional Sciences within the College of Agricultural and Life Sciences.

 During what would have been the senior year of college, B.S.-D.M.D.
-Program in Dentistry students enter the freshman class at the College of Dentistry.
+Program students enter the freshman class at the College of Dentistry.
 An ADEA AADSAS application is not required.
 Credits from the dental program are transferred back to the undergraduate college to complete the baccalaureate degree requirements.
 Approved students spend a minimum of 90 hours in the bachelor’s program and four years in the dental program.